can123oz/Aml-Service/README.md

 This service handles two main entities:

 - `Transaction`: Represents a financial transaction that needs to be validated and processed.
+- `TransactionEntity`: Represents a financial transaction that needs to be saved.
 - `TransactionOutbox`: Acts as a reliable queue within the database to ensure that all events are eventually published to Kafka, even in the presence of failures.

 ---